sergmain/metaheuristic-docs/p/description-of-dispatcher-yaml.md

 #### WeekTimePeriod
 Structure WeekTimePeriod has 7 fields - mon, tue, wed, thu, fri, sat, sun.
-Each field has value of comma separated list of time periods when Station is active while working day.
+Each field has value of comma separated list of time periods when Processor is active while working day.

 #### Schedule samples